MSR-Electronic monitors gases in H2 detection, H2 production as well as in H2 transport and H2 mobility.

 Grey, blue, turquoise or green hydrogen?

 Depending on the type of production used, different colours are assigned to the hydrogen even though it is colourless.
 In its national climate protection and hydrogen strategy for the future, the German government is focusing in particular on green hydrogen produced in climate-neutral way.
 However, the most widely produced hydrogen at present is the climate-damaging grey hydrogen.
 Here, hydrogen is split off from a fossil hydrocarbon – natural gas – by means of steam reforming.
 The natural gas reacts with water vapour, producing H2 and CO2.
-During this production process, CO2 gas monitoring is indispensable.
+During this production process, H2 detection is indispensable.
 Because in the event of a leakage, the CO2 displaces the oxygen in the ambient air and thus endangers human life.

 Properties and effects of carbon dioxide

 CO2 is extremely dangerous in higher concentrations and can even be fatal.
 The danger of poisoning begins at 0.5 % vol CO2, while a concentration of over 10 % vol can lead to death by asphyxiation.
 Since carbon dioxide is one of the odourless and colourless gases, the danger is usually only recognised when it is too late.

 Not only during production, but also during transportation of hydrogen, e.g. by truck, ship or pipeline, gas sensors and controllers from MSR-Electronic warn of the explosive gas; because H2 is highly flammable – comparable to petrol or diesel, and neither visible nor smellable.

 With the use of the energy source of the future, the demand for a correspondingly large H2 filling station network is also growing in parallel.
 Not only pressure, temperature and flow have to be monitored at hydrogen filling stations.
 The H2 detection of gas is also becoming a great necessity.